 The nature of the market

 The reason for this phenomenon can be found in the nature of the market today.
 We are inundated and swamped with massages.
 In order to simply function, human beings have developed a skill of ignorance.

 The din of the market has demanded this skill as a survival mechanism.
-And, as a result, your louder and more demanding message is backfiring.
+As a result, your louder and more demanding message is backfiring.
 It sounds annoying and, while no longer ignored, it is now avoided.

 We think the values and features of our brand are what really matter to prospects.
 This self-absorption fatally wounds all efforts to steal market share because it clouds our vision.

 Apple’s iPhone did not gain awareness and acceptance because of its revolutionary features.
 It grabbed headlines because Apple created it.
 The brand affinity fosters notice.
 Not the other way around.

 You need to understand what they value, what they believe to be true about themselves and demonstrate that your brand helps them achieve that goal.
-Jif peanut butter did not become a market leader because “it tastes more like fresh peanuts.
+Jif peanut butter did not become a market leader because it tastes more like fresh peanuts.